edgedb/edgedb/docs/stdlib/datetime.rst

 .. eql:type:: std::datetime

-    A timezone-aware type representing a moment in time.
+    Represents a timezone-aware type of a moment in time.

     All dates must correspond to dates that exist in the proleptic Gregorian calendar.

-    :eql:op:`Casting <cast>` is a simple way to obtain a :eql:type:`datetime` value in an expression:
+    :eql:op:`Casting <cast>` is the simplest way to obtain a :eql:type:`datetime` value in an expression:

     .. code-block:: edgeql